Table of Contents

 Viewing Equations in the Builder

-Equation values will display in the "Records" tab in an table in your builder.
-Here you can view and reference these values, as well as using record filters to display particular values for this equation field.
+Equation values will be displayed in the "Records" tab in a table in the Builder.
+Here you can view and reference these values, as well as use record filters to display particular values for this equation field.

 Viewing Equations in the Live App